UF-Fall-24/SE_PROJECT/Sprint-1/Sprint1.md

   - JWT token is generated successfully upon login.
   - Password validation was enforced during the login process.

-**Which ones didn’t and why?**
+**Which Ones Didn’t and Why?**

+**Frontend**
+ - Error handling and logging mechanisms may still need enhancements to capture invalid login attempts properly.
+ - Reason for Incomplete Tasks:
+ - Some issues required further debugging and testing.\
+ - More detailed logging and error handling mechanisms are needed for failed login attempts.
+ - Some UI elements require improved accessibility and responsiveness.
+ - Further debugging is required to ensure seamless authentication and performance optimization.
+ - Need to conduct more user testing to identify potential UI/UX issues.

+**Backend**

  - Error handling and logging mechanisms may still need enhancements to capture invalid login attempts properly.
   Reason for Incomplete Tasks:
  - Some issues required further debugging and testing.

 Demo URL: https://github.com/UF-Fall-24/SE_PROJECT/blob/main/Sprint-1/Front_end_and_back_end.mp4